-If you have already sent your I-765 application for an EAD, and you now realize that you made an error in the form, you may be able to fix the mistake before the EAD is issued.
+If you have already sent your I-765 application for an Employment Authorization Document (EAD), and you now realize that you made an error in the form, you might be able to fix the mistake before the card is issued, as described below.
 Doing so will likely save you valuable time.

 If the space you forgot to fill in was the one concerning your eligibility category, your application will not be approved.
 The eligibility category tells the reviewer how you are eligible for work authorization.
 Without this information, the reviewer cannot approve your application.
-You will either get a request for evidence asking you to provide the correct category and supporting documentation, or your application will be denied and you will need to apply once again.
+You will either get a request for evidence (RFE) asking you to provide the correct category and supporting documentation, or your application will be denied and you will need to apply once again.

-Also, if you fail to ask USCIS to fix your birthdate, you will receive a card with an incorrect birthdate, which can take months to correct, and lead to problems if you were to apply for a Social Security number.
+Also, if you fail to ask USCIS to fix your birthdate, you will receive a EAD card with an incorrect birthdate, which can take months to correct, and lead to problems if you were to apply for a Social Security number.
 It is best to take steps to correct this error as soon as you realize there is a problem.
 (USCIS may, in this instance, ask you to mail in a copy of your birth certificate showing the actual date.)